koendv/at32f435-board/README.md

 ## goal

-A small handheld device, with enough free flash, ram, and board space for my projects.
+A small handheld device, with enough resources for projects.

 ## hardware